 - 17.3.1.
-Eligible unit members shall be allowed full-salary sick leave for personal illness, injury, or exposure to contagious disease as set forth in the Education Code. - 17.3.1.1 Accrual and use of sick leave is delineated in Appendix E 2.01 and 2.02. - 17.3.2.
+Eligible unit members shall be allowed to use full-salary sick leave for personal illness, injury, or exposure to contagious disease as set forth in the Education Code.
+(Reference Appendix E) - 17.3.1.1 Accrual and use of sick leave is delineated in Appendix E 2.01 and 2.02. - 17.3.2.
 Summer school and intersession unit members may use full-salary sick leave accumulated during the regular school year.
-Sick leave used by a unit member who is paid for less than an eight (8) hour day will be charged at the rate of four (4) hours for each day of absence.
-Sick leave used by a unit member who is paid for an eight (8) hour day will be charged at the rate of eight (8) hours for each day of absence. - 17.3.3.
-Unit members working intersession accrue sick leave at four (4) hours of sick leave for each 2 week period of intersession worked.
-Unit members working summer school accrue sick leave at eight (8) hours of sick leave for each 4 week period of summer school session worked.